doc4d/docs/docs/ViewPro/method-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

->The 4D View Pro calculation service maintains a counter of suspend/resume actions.
-Therefore, each execution of `VP RESUME COMPUTING` must be balanced by a corresponding execution of the command.
+> The 4D View Pro calculation service maintains a counter of suspend/resume actions.
+Therefore, each execution of `VP RESUME COMPUTING` must be balanced by a corresponding execution of the [VP SUSPEND COMPUTING](#vp-suspend-computing) command.

 #### Example